 Hidden Windows 11 24H2 Features

-Windows 11, particularly in its 24H2 update, is packed with hidden tricks and features that can revolutionize your PC workflow.
-This blog, aimed at advanced users but written in an accessible tone, will explore 10 hidden features (both native OS tools and integrated utilities like PowerToys) that significantly boost productivity.
-You will learn what each feature is, how to activate or use it, specific use cases, and why it helps you achieve more in less time.
-Get ready to discover Windows 11 24H2's secret tools that can transform your workflow!
+This blog, aimed at advanced users, will explore 10 hidden features (native OS tools and integrated utilities like PowerToys) that significantly boost productivity.
+You'll learn what each feature is, how to activate it, specific use cases, and why it helps you achieve more in less time.
+Get ready to transform your workflow!

 1. Tiled Window Layout (Snap Layouts and Snap Groups)

-One of Windows 11's standout innovations is its enhanced split-screen system, known as Snap Layouts.
-This feature lets you quickly and easily arrange multiple windows in different tiled configurations.
 For instance, you can split the screen into halves, thirds, or quarters to fit 2, 3, or 4 applications simultaneously.
-Simply hover your mouse over the maximize button of a window (or press Win + Z) and choose from the available layouts.
-Windows 11 24H2 even remembers window groups (Snap Groups), allowing you to restore the entire set with a single click on the taskbar if you minimize or switch tasks.
+Simply hover your mouse over a window's maximize button (or press Win + Z) and choose a layout.
+Windows 11 24H2 also remembers window groups (Snap Groups), allowing you to restore the entire set with a single click from the taskbar.

 How to use it